gusttavocdn/computer_science_with_typescript/src/05_linked_lists/ll-add-after/challenge-en.md

+# Instructions

 Write a function called addAfter that takes as its first argument a node of a linked list and creates and adds a new node after it.

 The new node must contain the value of data.